 Female anglers are statistically underrepresented relative to reported participation rates nationally.
 The omission of female figures in images, on magazine covers, in advertising, on signage, and as authors within the fishing industry suggests that women are “outsiders.”
 This perception strengthens the stereotype that fishing is a ”man’s sport.”

 When women ARE represented, they are usually seen with a male companion or authority figure.
-Perpetuating the limiting believe that participation in the sport of fishing is dependent on males.
+Perpetuating the limiting belief that participation in the sport of fishing is dependent on males.
 Unfortunately, this is even more prevalent in the ice fishing industry.